Dhruvik94/Dhruvik94/README.md

 - 👋 Hi, I’m Dhruvik Barvaliya
-- 👀 I’m interested in Backend Developing with Javascript and NodeJS.
+- 👀 I’m interested in Backend Developing with Javascript and Node JS.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React JS.
 - 💞️ I’m looking to collaborate on Javascript and NodeJS Project.
 - 📫 How to reach me? => barvaliyadhruvik7@gmail.com